huggingface/diffusers/docs/source/en/api/video_processor.md

 # Video Processor

-The `VideoProcessor` provides a unified API for video pipelines to prepare inputs for VAE encoding and post-processing outputs once they're decoded.
+The [`VideoProcessor`] provides a unified API for video pipelines to prepare inputs for VAE encoding and post-processing outputs once they're decoded.
 The class inherits [`VaeImageProcessor`] so it includes transformations such as resizing, normalization, and conversion between PIL Image, PyTorch, and NumPy arrays.

+## VideoProcessor

+[[autodoc]] video_processor.VideoProcessor.preprocess_video

+[[autodoc]] video_processor.VideoProcessor.postprocess_video